AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 >[!NOTE]
 >
->* If a list of reviewers is defined, a job is approved as soon as one reviewer has accepted it.
+>* If a list of reviewers is defined, a job is approved when one reviewer has accepted it.
 The relevant approval link is then no longer offered in the dashboard.
 When the sending of notifications is enabled, if another reviewer clicks the approval link in the notification message, they are notified that another operator has already approved the job.
 >* You can define an approval schedule for the campaign in the lower section of the reviewer editing window.
 By default, reviewers have three days starting from the submission date to approve a process.
 It's possible to configure a reminder which is automatically sent to the operators concerned before the approval deadline.
 >* You can add reminders from this section.
 >